A critique of Analytic Idealism

 By “monistic idealism” I mean an ontological aka metaphysical idealism that goes beyond being a substance[3] monism – which all ontological idealisms are via their affirmation that only one type of substance, the mental, exists – to also being an existence monism or at least a priority monism, via its affirmation that only one token of that substance – a mind – exists, allowing in the case of priority monism a plurality of derivative minds that nevertheless is fully grounded in that singular mind.

-For further clarity: Analytic Idealism seems pretty clearly to be an existence monism (although I am not aware of anywhere that this is made explicit), whereas cosmopsychism is explicitly a priority monism (at least as defended by Itay Shani).
+For further clarity: Analytic Idealism seems pretty clearly to present itself in terms that would make it an existence monism if they were taken at face value (although I am not aware of anywhere that this is made explicit), whereas cosmopsychism is explicitly a priority monism (at least as defended by Itay Shani).

 Some of the relevant features that these sort of monistic idealisms have in common are that each of them is simultaneously a monism about: